tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

   * **Answer** 20, 777, 1155

-* Which token standards were fungible?
+* Which token standards were non-fungible?

   * **Answer** 721, 1155